MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-1.md

 or `ForceMeasure` the simulator will throw `UnconstraintMeasurementException` from the `Microsoft.Quantum.Simulation.QCTraceSimulatorRuntime` namespace.
 See the API documentation on [UnconstraintMeasurementException](Microsoft.Quantum.Simulation.QCTraceSimulatorRuntime.UnconstraintMeasurementException) for more details.

-In addition to running quantum programs, the `Trace Simulator` comes with five components for detecting bugs in programs and performing quantum program resource estimates:
+In addition to running quantum programs, the trace simulator comes with five components for detecting bugs in programs and performing quantum program resource estimates: